Mattis-Schulte/hackintosh-asus-b450f/README.md

 **macOS Catalina**: 10.15.5 (19F101) Dual Boot w/ **Windows 10**: 2004 64Bit

 **OpenCore version**: 0.5.9
 <br>
-**Please note that sleep mode does not yet work, so deactivate an automatic switch to sleep mode in the macOS settings**
+<b>Please note that sleep mode does not yet work, so deactivate an automatic switch to sleep mode in the macOS settings</b>

 ## Specification
 | **Component** | **Model** |